 Related party expense.
 Related party expense increased by \$0.5 million for the year ended December 31, 2020 as compared to 2019.
-The increase primarily related to a \$1.0 million transaction fee paid to Kanders & Company, Inc., a company controlled by our Chairman of the Board in connection with the execution of the Term Loan Agreement.
-In 2019 Kanders & Company received compensation from Cadre of \$0.5 million due to sale of Mustang.
+The increase primarily related to a \$1.0 million transaction fee paid to Kanders & Company, Inc., a company controlled by our Chief Executive Officer in connection with the execution of the Term Loan Agreement.
+In 2019, Kanders & Company received compensation from Cadre of \$0.5 million due to sale of Mustang.